EBOT exam 2026 campaign has started!

 7. Biomechanics relevant to the musculoskeletal system.
 This would include the physical properties of the tissues we deal with (bone, cartilage, and implants for reconstructive surgery and fracture fixation), patterns of gait and limb movement and the effect of forces acting on the skeleton.

-8. Working knowledge of Statistics relevant to Orthopaedic practice
+8. Working knowledge of statistics relevant to orthopaedic practice.

-Reference books and literature:
+Reference Books and Literature

 Please note that there is no definite source of reading dedicated to the EBOT exam exclusively.
 However, the content of the exam is based on the Syllabus of the European Educational Programme Curriculum, which you can consult here.